emmanuel-battesti/place-bot/README.md

 - *resolution* (number of rays): 181
 - *max range* (maximum range of the sensor): 300 pixels

-A gaussian noise has been added to the distance.
+A gaussian noise is added to the distance measurements.
-As the *fov* is 360°, the first (at -Pi rad) and the last value (at Pi) should be the same.
+As the field of view (fov) is 360°, the first (at -Pi rad) and the last value (at Pi) should be the same.

 To visualize lidar sensor data, you should set the parameter *draw_lidar* parameter of the *Simulator* class to *True*.